qaware/qaware-blog-source/content/posts/chaos-engineering-the-status-quo.md

   {{< img src="/images/chaos-engineering/chaos-engineering-levels.png" alt="Chaos Engineering Levels" >}}
 {{< /figure >}}

-The "what will be tested" with Chaos Engineering can be divided into four categories:
+The "what will be tested" with Chaos Engineering can be divided into four categories (from bottom to top):

 * **Infrastructure:** This is about our virtual infrastructure at our cloud providers.
 We can test to see if our infrastructure-as-code tooling has created everything correctly and whether, for example, the high-availability VPN connection to our own data center is really highly available and fail-safe.
 * **Platform:** In the next level, our platform components are involved - Kubernetes, DevOps Deployment Tooling, Observability Tooling.
 Examples of questions that test can answer at this level are: Does the self-healing of a node pool work if a node fails?
 What happens if the central container registry fails and new pods have to be started in the cluster?